 Mackie ProFX

-There are a few crucial differences to keep in mind.
-The 12v3 mixer comes with seven microphone inputs while the 6v3 comes with two.
-There’s also no aux channel on the 6v3, which may be a dealbreaker for some podcasters.
+The Mackie ProFX12v3 and ProFX6v3 are two viable alternatives.
+Each uses USB Type-B connectors to capture 192kHz/24-bit audio in the bundled digital audio workstation.
+The 12v3 comes with seven microphone inputs while the 6v3 comes with two.
+There is also no aux channel on the 6v3.

 Our guide to Mackie ProFX mixers covers this in greater detail.